naifsameer/9-e-library/project-requirements.md

 - cities with CRUD operations. ✅
 - user payment with CRUD operations. ✅
 - offers with CRUD operations. ✅
-- orders with CRUD operations.
+- orders with CRUD operations. ✅
-- user addresses with CRUD operations.
+- user addresses with CRUD operations.✅

 ## 1.2.0